The Rigga-Ding-Dong-Song: Leticia cover

-In 2010, German-Cuban singer Leticia (full name Leticia Pareja Padron) released her own remixed revamped version with new arrangement under the title "The Rigga Digga Ding Song" with her record label NoWa.
-The single cover claims Leticia is "The voice of Passion Fruit".
+In 2010, Cubman-German singer Leticia (a.k.a.
+Leticia Spormann) released her own remixed revamped version with new arrangement under the title "The Rigga Digga Ding Song" with her record label NoWa.
+The single cover says "The voice of Passion Fruit" as she was credited as lead vocalist on the Passion Fruit released in 1999.
 The track was produced by Robert Meister.